 There are so many wonderful organizations in the area that are looking for volunteers.
 Here are some tips to help you get started:

 A central component of volunteering is that you are doing something that benefits others.
-However, many of us want to get something out of volunteering.
+However, there are many other benefits of volunteering.
 It might be hands-on experience, connections with others, wanting to help with a major issue in your community, or learning more about a certain cause.
-Knowing what you want to get out of volunteering will push you toward certain organizations and opportunities.
+And following your interests will push you toward certain organizations and opportunities.
 If you are someone who is passionate about animals, you might want to help with 4 Luv of Dog Rescue by walking dogs, playing with them, and even fostering them!

 Know what you can commit to.